sinclairzx81/corsa/readme.md

 ## Writer&lt;T&gt;

-The following code create a unbounded channel and sends the values `1, 2, 3` following by call to `end()` signalling to a readable `EOF`.
+The following code creates an unbounded channel and sends the values `1, 2, 3` followed by a call to `end()` to signal `EOF` to a receiver.

 ```typescript
 const { readable, writable } = channel<number>()